 — Kenny Mateer.
 [Kenny passed away awhile back but we keep his photo on our site because he was so loved by our students, the faculty, and all the horses he touched.]

 Because our classes are small, they tend to fill pretty quickly.
-When you’re mailing it, let us know your application is on the way.

-If you want to know more about the philosophy that shaped our school, click here to read the letter from our founders.
+If you want to know more about the philosophy that shaped our school, CLICK HERE to read the letter from our founders.